 Many people have now heard the term “intermittent fasting”.
 It has seemingly taken the health and fitness world by storm.
-This article is here to answer the most simple question about this lifestyle – What is Intermittent Fasting?
+This article is here to answer the most simple question about this lifestyle – How Intermittent Fasting Works?

 In the past few years more and more people have started advocating the benefits of intermittent fasting.
 You can find a few articles right here on eatmovehack.com from celebrities like Tim Ferriss, Terry Crews, David Goggins, and Alexis Ren touting the benefits they have enjoyed from an IF lifestyle.